 Natural catastrophe risk

-Relates to the physical risks of increased frequency and severity of weather-related natural catastrophes.
-This could result in additional claims and could impact Brit in the short to medium-term.
+Natural catastrophe risk relates to the physical risks of increased frequency and severity of weather-related natural catastrophes.
+This could result in additional claims.
+Climate change to date may already be affecting present-day weather events and therefore claims.